ahmetegesel/mongofn/README.md

 ### __ object

-Before we give you more info about CRUD operations in Mongof, we need to understand one crucial object `__`.
+Before we give you more info about CRUD operations in Mongofn, we need to understand one crucial object `__`.
 It is a special placeholder which you can use in curried functions to be able to recompose your function allowing partial application of any combination f arguments, regardless of their positions.

 ```
-const { createClient, useCollection } = require('mongof');
+const { createClient, useCollection } = require('Mongofn');

 const connectionString = 'mongodb://localhost:27017';